black-forest-labs/flux/README.md

   --prompt "<prompt>"
 ```

-We also provice a streamlit demo that does both text-to-image and image-to-image.
+We also provide a streamlit demo that does both text-to-image and image-to-image.
 The demo can be run via
 ```bash
 streamlit run demo_st.py
 ```